the-programmers-hangout/website/src/content/site/rules.md

 _Hacking is a dick move.
 Stop trying to be a dick._

-It generally leads into even more illegal topics
+It generally leads to even more illegal topics

 **So then, what is allowed?**<br />
 Light talk about prevention is allowed.
 Providing elaborate details in any capacity of how someone might get past a system is not allowed.